 In the early stage, esophageal cancer usually has no apparent signs or symptoms.
 When they do appear, the most common symptom is difficulty swallowing.
 Regularly eating bite-sized foods may make you feel like you’re choking or something is stuck in your throat.

 Other early signs and symptoms may include:

 - Hoarse voice

-Signs & Symptoms Of End-Stage (Stage IV) Esophageal Cancer
+Signs & Symptoms of End-Stage (Stage Iv) Esophageal Cancer

-As the disease progresses and cancer metastasizes, esophageal symptoms tend to worsen.
+As the disease progresses and the cancer metastasizes, esophageal symptoms tend to worsen.
 For example, dysphagia may reach the point where a pure liquid diet is required.

 Other advanced signs and symptoms of esophageal cancer may include: